dasvision0212/CSX_DSPD_Spring_2018/README.md

 </ol>

 ### Week2
-**data analysis and basic technique for visualization**
+**data analysis**
 1. choose a topic:
-      * the media misinformation - the election of Taipei mayor in *2018 Taiwanese municipal elections*</li>
+      * the media misinformation - the election of Taipei mayor in *2018 Taiwanese municipal elections*
-2. Use R languge to sort the data and do some analysis
+2. Use R languge to sort the data.

+### Week3
+**data analysis and technique for visualization**
+1. Use package *ggplot2* to conduct the data visualization.

+### Week4~6
+**setting up statistical hypothesis**
+1. with the given data and grapgh, propose hypothesis and method.
+2. context and maintain.